sysunite/coffeescript-style-guide/README.md

 When calling functions, default to including parenthesis.

-These can be ommitted for logging strings to improve readability, but this is the only case we found acceptable so far.
+These can be ommitted to improve readability, but use this with great care.
+Logging and Mocha tests frequently omit them.

 ```coffeescript
 baz(12)